Accident reports are an important part of your case. Here’s how to request a copy of your report in Texas.

 • Investigating police department.

-In Dallas, you can purchase a certified copy of your Texas Peace Officer’s Crash Report online, through the mail (using form CR-91), or in person at the Dallas Police Department’s customer service window located at 1400 S. Lamar St.
+In Dallas, you can purchase a certified copy of your Texas Peace Officer’s Crash Report online, through the mail (using form CR-91), or in person at the Dallas Police Department Records Services window located at 1400 Botham Jean Blvd.

-Texas Transportation Code §550.065 (c)(4) limits the release of a crash report to “any person directly concerned in the accident or having a proper interest therein” (e.g., involved parties, their attorneys, and insurance companies).
-If you already have an attorney handling your injury claim, they will usually obtain the official report for you the minute it’s available.
+Texas Transportation Code §550.065 (c)(4) limits the release of a crash report to only those having a proper interest (e.g., involved parties, their attorneys, and insurance companies).
+If you already have an attorney handling your injury claim, they will often be able to obtain the official report for you the minute it’s available.

-A personal injury attorney can be particularly helpful throughout the claims process, as they’ve helped countless people just like you get the money they deserve following a serious accident.
-Not only can hiring an attorney save you considerable time and effort, but they can also explain the report as well as help you dispute and correct inaccurate information—all on a no-win no-fee basis.
+A personal injury attorney can be particularly helpful throughout the claims process just as they’ve helped countless people in situations exactly like yours.
+Not only can hiring an attorney to handle your accident claim save you considerable time and effort, but they can also help find discrepancies and dispute inaccurate information—all on a no-win no-fee basis.